-- An individual's first name or first initial and last name in combination with any one or more of the following data elements, when either the name or the data elements are not encrypted: - a.
+- 1. An individual's first name or first initial and the individual's last name in combination with any one or more of the following data elements, when either the name or the data elements are not encrypted: - a.
 Social Security number. - b.
-Driver's License number or California Identification Card number. - c.
+Driver's License number, California Identification Card number, tax identification number, passport number, military identification number, or other unique identification number issued on a government document commonly used to verify the identity of a specific individual. - c.
 Account number or credit or debit card number, in combination with any required security code, access code, or password that would permit access to an individual's financial account. - d.
 Medical information (as defined in Civil Code Section 1798.29). - e.
 Health insurance information (as defined in Civil Code Section 1798.29). - f.
-Automated License Plate Recognition (ALPR) System Information (as defined in Civil Code Section 1798.90.5).
+Unique biometric data generated from measurements or technical analysis of human body characteristics, such as fingerprint, retina, or iris image, used to authenticate a specific individual.
+Unique biometric data does not include a physical or digital photograph, unless

-2. A user name or e-mail address, in combination with a password or security question and answer that would permit access to an online account.
+- used or stored for facial recognition purposes. - g.
+Automated License Plate Recognition (ALPR) System Information (as defined in Civil Code Section 1798.90.5). - h.
+Genetic data - 2.
+A user name or e-mail address, in combination with a password or security question and answer that would permit access to an online account.